polhooper/bagging_study/README.txt

 example.
 With this system model training takes ~20 minutes.
 With less memory and fewer CPUs it will be quite a bit slower.

-If your system is getting bogged down, especially with RAM overload, try down-sampling the data  file to lighten the system load.
+If your system is getting bogged down, especially with RAM overload, try down- sampling the data  file to lighten the system load.

 *---------------*
 * INSTRUCTIONS: *